Skip to content

 ENDCLASS.

-Finally, we add a public attribute and can send data to the backend:
+Finally, add a public attribute to send data to the backend:

 abap